 To take shad for recreational purposes by hook and line, cast net, or skim bow net in waters of the state a person must have either a freshwater or saltwater recreational fishing license.

-American shad and herring cannot be harvested by skimbow net May-January.
+American shad and herring can be harvested by skimbow net February-April.
 Only 10 shad per person per day or 1 US bushel of herring per person per day except in the Santee River (which is 20 shad per person per day) can be harvested.
 Gill nets are allowed to harvest American shad and herring for commercial use.
 If fishing gill nets recreationally, one must adhere to the recreational limits.

 Commercial fishing for shad and herring in freshwaters, including for sale as bait and by use of gill nets, is regulated under saltwater fisheries laws regardless of location within the state (Sec.
 50-5- 1500 and 50-5-1550).
 Contact the Charleston License office at 843-953-9301 for commercial and gill net information.

 Markers and Identification on Nongame Devices

 Trotlines, traps, eel pots, gill nets, and hoop nets must be marked with a white floating marker not less than a capacity of one quart and not more than a capacity of one gallon and must be made of solid, buoyant material that does not sink if punctured or cracked.
 A floating marker must be constructed of plastic, PVC spongex, plastic foam, or cork.
 A hollow buoy or float, including plastic, metal, or glass bottles or jugs, must not be used, except that a manufactured buoy or float specifically designed for use with nongame fishing devices may be hollow if constructed of heavy duty plastic material and approved by the department.
 The owner's name and department customer identification number must be legible on each of the white floating marker.
 Both commercial and recreational fishermen shall comply with provisions of this title pertaining to the marking and use of a nongame fishing device.
 A trotline must be marked on both ends.